InstituteOfMechanics/Neper_Mosaic_RVE_Generator/README.md

     mosaic.main(inputfile, outputfiles)
 ```

-The `main` function has the same optional arguments as described in the table above, but does not accept shorthands.
+The `main` function has the same optional arguments as described in the table above but does not accept shorthands.

 If you want more control over the imported model, you can also mix the usage of the mosaic and gmsh APIs: